kathyaristi/kathyaristi/README.md

 - Hi!
-My name is Katherine Aristizabal Norena and I am a second year Computer Science major at Northeastern Univeristy.
+My name is Katherine Aristizabal Norena and I am a third year Computer Science major at Northeastern University.
 - I am interested in working in the intersection of technology and healthcare, and applying my passion for software to develop technology that has a positive impact on the community.

 Contact: